garywei944/KPConv-PyTorch-ShapeNet-Part/README.md

 Apply KPConv (Kernel point convolution) for the task of shape segmentation based on the PartNet dataset

+## Structure of the project
+Please refer to the document of [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/#starting-a-new-project) for the structure of the project.

 ## TODO
 - Get PartNet dataset from https://shapenet.org/download/parts
 - script to load dataset